 I’ve worked in office jobs since I graduated University a decade ago but I never realised how bad it was for you to sit behind a desk all day until I got pregnant, and then subsequently began working part-time.
 During my pregnancies my pelvis and back and even my coccyx bone ached when having to sit at a desk for long periods – so much so that my employer had to order me new office chairs.
+In this article I’m going to give you some great tips for yoga for office workers.

 Now that I’m part-time I’m much more active on my days home with the kids than I am on my ‘work’ days.
 My Fitbit tells me that I do at least triple the number of steps on my days ‘off’ and sometimes considerably more than that (despite my full time colleagues telling me that my days not at work are my days off).